material-components/material-components-web/packages/mdc-textfield/README.md

 | getIdleOutlineStyleValue(propertyName: string) => string | Returns the idle outline element's computed style value of the given css property `propertyName`.
 We achieve this via `getComputedStyle(...).getPropertyValue(propertyName)`.|
 | isRtl() => boolean | Returns whether the direction of the root element is set to RTL. |

-MDC Text Field has multiple optional sub-elements: bottom line, helper text and outline.
+MDC Text Field has multiple optional sub-elements: bottom line, helper text, and outline.
 The foundations of these sub-elements must be passed in as constructor arguments for the `MDCTextField` foundation.
 Since the `MDCTextField` component takes care of creating its foundation, we need to pass sub-element foundations through the `MDCTextField` component.
 This is typically done in the component's implementation of `getDefaultFoundation()`.

 #### The full foundation API